-Founders Classical Academies of Arkansas is an open-enrollment public charter school established by ResponsiveEd Texas (formerly Responsive Education Solutions, Inc.), a nonprofit organization incorporated under the laws of the State of Texas.
-On June 15, 2021, an amendment was approved reflecting the name change from Northwest Arkansas Classical Academy of Bentonville to Founders Classical Academies of Arkansas (the Charter School).
+Premier High Schools of Arkansas (the Charter School) is an open-enrollment public charter school operated by ResponsiveEd Arkansas (the sponsoring organization, hereinafter referred to as RAR), a nonprofit, nonsectarian, tax-exempt organization incorporated under the laws of the State of Texas.

-ResponsiveEd Texas (the sponsoring organization, hereinafter referred to as RTX), a nonsectarian tax-exempt organization, was granted a charter by the Arkansas State Board of Education (the State Board) on November 1, 2012, to operate an open-enrollment charter school through June 30, 2018.
-In December 2017, the Arkansas Department of Education (ADE) approved the renewal of the charter for an additional ten years, with a new expiration date of June 30, 2028.
-The Charter School, which is operated by RTX in accordance with the ADE Rules and Regulations Governing Charter Schools, is comprised of two individual schools: Founders Classical Academy of Bentonville and Founders Classical Academy of West Little Rock.
-A third school, Founders Classical Academy of Rogers, has been approved to begin operations in the 2022-2023 school year.
-The Charter School offers educational opportunities to students in grade levels from kindergarten through the twelfth grade with an enrollment cap of 2,500.
+On November 1, 2012, ResponsiveEd Texas (RTX) was granted a charter by the Arkansas State Board of Education (the State Board) to operate the Charter School through June 30, 2018.
+The Charter School was subsequently transferred to ResponsiveEd Arkansas, effective July 1, 2023.
+In December 2017, the Arkansas Department of Education (ADE) approved the renewal of the charter for an additional five years, with a new expiration date of June 30, 2023.
+An additional renewal with an expiration date of June 30, 2028, was approved by the ADE on December 13, 2022.
+On February 15, 2022, an amendment was approved reflecting the name change from Premier High School of Little Rock to Premier High Schools of Arkansas.
+The Charter School, which is operated by RAR in accordance with the ADE Rules and Regulations Governing Charter Schools, is comprised of four individual schools, identified as follows:

+School Name LEA #

+Premier High School of Little Rock 6053703

+Premier High School of Fort Smith 6053706

+Premier High School of Texarkana 6053709

+Premier High School Online 6053712

+The Charter School offers educational opportunities to students in grade levels from ninth through twelfth grade with an enrollment cap of 875.

-As discussed in Note 8, the Charter School is a party to certain agreements and shares certain common board members with RTX and Blue Learning (formerly known as Responsive Education School Services).
-Blue Learning provides management functions in addition to RTX.
-Also, the Charter School shares common board members with Premier High Schools of Arkansas, Premier High School of North Little Rock, and Premier High School of Springdale, hereinafter referred to as the Related Charter Schools.
+As discussed in Note 8, the Charter School is a party to certain agreements and shares certain common board members with RTX, Blue Learning, and Bright Thinker.
+Blue Learning provides management functions in addition to RTX, while Bright Thinker provides the Blue-X Virtual learning environment.
+Also, the Charter School shares common board members with Founders Classical Academies of Arkansas, Premier High School of North Little Rock, and Premier High School of Springdale, hereinafter referred to as the Related Charter Schools.

 These financial statements include only balances and transactions directly attributable to the Charter School.
-They do not include any balances or transactions attributable to RTX, Blue Learning, or the Related Charter Schools other than amounts due from or due to these organizations.
+They do not include any balances or transactions attributable to RAR, RTX, Blue Learning, Bright Thinker or the Related Charter Schools other than amounts due from or due to these organizations.